-- Encourage tourism buildings and ancillary infrastructure to be clustered together on the property and screened from view from neighbouring dwellings. - Support the use and development of land for tourism if it will result in net environmental benefit or rehabilitation of degraded land. - Support large scale tourism developments only where: - The tourism enterprise requires a rural location. - The development will not contribute to the urbanisation of the area. - The land use is compatible with the use of adjoining and surrounding land for agriculture or forestry and complimentary to the rural setting. - The facility will significantly contribute to the local and regional tourism economy.
+- Encourage tourism where there is convenient access to tourism hubs, tourist routes, tourist attractions and services. - Encourage tourism buildings and ancillary infrastructure to be clustered together on the property and screened from view from neighbouring dwellings. - Support the use and development of land for tourism if it will result in net environmental benefit or rehabilitation of degraded land. - Support large scale tourism developments only where: - The tourism enterprise requires a rural location. - The development will not contribute to the urbanisation of the area. - The land use is compatible with the use of adjoining and surrounding land for agriculture or forestry and complimentary to the rural setting. - The facility will significantly contribute to the local and regional tourism economy.